Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 **Client authentication and Public clients**
 In Use Cases that involve Native and User-Agent based Clients, strong Client authentication is generally not possible.
 Whereas it may be possible for individual Clients to implement a decent means of Client authentication (e.g. by using the Web Crypto API in User-Agent based Clients), the Server cannot make any assumptions about the confidentiality of credentials exchanged with such Clients.

-When dealing with Use Cases involving Native and User-Agent based Clients, the policies and standards described in [Section 4.4](#security-for-webbrowser-api-clients) should be followed, as well as best practices [[OAuth2.Browser-Based-Apps]] and [[RFC8252]], which are defined for use with OAuth but may be applicable for API communication in general.
+When dealing with Use Cases involving Native and User-Agent based Clients, the policies and standards described in [Section 4.4](#security-for-webbrowser-api-clients) SHOULD be followed, as well as best practices [[OAuth2.Browser-Based-Apps]] and [[RFC8252]], which are defined for use with OAuth but may be applicable for API communication in general.

 **Client Password**
 Clients in possession of a client password, also known as a client secret, MAY use the HTTP Basic authentication scheme as defined in [RFC2617](https://www.rfc-editor.org/info/rfc2617) to authenticate with the authorization server.
 The client identifier is encoded using the application/x-www-form-urlencoded encoding algorithm, and the encoded value is used as the username; the client secret is encoded using the same algorithm and used as the password.
 The authorization server MUST support the HTTP Basic authentication scheme for authenticating clients that were issued a client secret.